fastlane/fastlane/fastlane/docs/Actions.md

 ### [upload_symbols_to_crashlytics]

-This action allows you to upload additional symbolication files to Crashlytics.
+This action allows you to upload symbolication files to Crashlytics.
 It's extra useful if you use it to download the latest dSYM files from Apple when you use Bitcode.

 ```ruby
 upload_symbols_to_crashlytics(dsym_path: "./App.dSYM.zip")